Information and Resources related to the Smart Schools Bond Act (SSBA)

 NYSED Video: Opportunities of the Smart Schools Bond Act

-Congratulations to the following Nassau County Schools that received approval on their Smart School Investment Plans.
+Congratulations to the following Nassau County Schools that received approval on their Smart School Investment Plans for the 2017-2018 School Year.

 If you have not submitted an Investment Plan as of yet, you may require a Project Number based on the type of expenditures you are planning with your allocated SSBA funds.
 To request a Project Number from the Office of Facilities Planning.
 Click Link to new LOI to request SSBA Project Number.xls and download the LOI.
 Complete the LOI based on your proposed projects and Fax to OFP (Office of Facilities Planning).
 You will receive a Project Number, which is necessary to complete the SSIP.